deliveryhero/pr-base-auto-merger/README.md

 # pr-base-auto-merger
-Automatically merge branch from base(main/master) into all open PR local branches.
-So add auto-base-merge label + [enable automerge](https://docs.github.com/en/github/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request) on github UI and your PR will be automatically merged after approval without any worry of out of sync PR local branch.
+Automatically merge main/master branch into all open PRs.
+So add auto-base-merge label + [enable automerge](https://docs.github.com/en/github/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request) on Github UI and your PR will be automatically merged after approval without any worry of out of sync PR local branch.

 ## How it works?
-- GH action job will be triggered when there is push to main/master branch by merging PR or direct commit.
+- GH action job will be triggered when there is a push to main/master branch by merging PR or direct commit.
-- GH action job will update open PRs by merging branch from base(main/master) into local branches.
+- GH action job will update open PRs and merge the main/master branch into the local branches.

 Features:
-- You can specify delay between merges by `MERGE_DELAY` env variable to avoid load on CI/CD tools,atlantis etc.
+- You can specify a delay between merges via the `MERGE_DELAY` env variable to avoid load on CI/CD tools, Atlantis etc.
-- You can specify lable of PRs for which base can be merged by `MERGE_LABEL` env variable.You can set it to `*` to include all open PRs ignoring labels.
+- You can specify label of PRs for which base can be merged by `MERGE_LABEL` env variable.You can set it to `*` to include all open PRs ignoring labels.

 ## Steps to onboard repo
-- Just add below to github actions workflow yaml in `.github/workflows/` folder
+- Just add below to Github Actions workflow YAML in the `.github/workflows/` folder:
   ```
   name: Merge base branch into PRs

   on:
     push:
       branches:
-      # Automatically merge branch from base(main/master) into PR local branch
+      # Automatically merge main/master branch into PR local branch.
         - main

   jobs: